Annual performance review template

 How to prepare to complete a performance review

-Having a performance review template will help you be more organized and strategic in your performance evaluation process, but that’s not the only thing you need to prepare.
+Having a performance review template will help you be more organized and strategic in your performance evaluation process, but that’s not the only thing you must prepare.

 You should complete some additional things before starting the performance review process to allow for the best results.